offerm/lnagent/README.md

 you can run lnagent with
 >go run cmd/lnagent/main.go

-or you can generate the lanaget program
+or you can generate the lnagent program

 > go install  ./...